GeertJohan/go.rice/README.md

 ### Todo
  - rice.FindSingle() that loads and embeds a single file as oposed to a directory.
 It should have methods .String(), .Bytes() and .File()
+ - think about MustString and MustBytes methods, which wrap String and Bytes, but panic on error and have single return value (string or []byte)

 ### Package documentation